fspacheco/playground-UlMWyvCJ/lessons/lesson3.md

 The destination character array is the first parameter to `strcpy`.
 The source character array is the second parameter to `strcpy`.

 The destination character array **must be large enough** to hold all characters in source character array, plus a NULL character.
+If the source array has 100 characters, the destination array must be at least 101 character long.
 Following code snippet will result in undefined behaviour:

 ```
 char src[] = "Look Here";